ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-josephoforkansi/writing/proposals/show_proposal_one.md

 - **Guest**: Professor Chris Lundberg

 ## 📝 Show Objectives
-TODO: Provide a list of of at least three objectives for the podcast episode.
+Provide a list of of at least three objectives for the podcast episode.

 - **Objective One**: Introduction to mathematics world.
 - **Objective Two**: How Mathematics was discovered.